How to evaluate your small business risks

 By attributing a dollar value to certain risks and trying to understand the financial burden each may deliver, you can better determine the potential effect on your cashflow and ultimately, the bottom line.

-“The business space is very diverse,” Derrick said.
+“The SME space is very diverse,” Gavin said.
 “But if business owners understand external impacts such as inflation and exchange rates on replacing goods, products or processes critical to the running of their business, they’re better placed to understand the changing value of their business assets.”

 Evaluate and manage

-A key part of the evaluation process is deciding how you will manage the risks after they’ve been identified and you’ve assessed your appetite, according to Derrick.
+A key part of the evaluation process is deciding how you will manage the risks after they’ve been identified and you’ve assessed your appetite, according to Gavin.

 “That means essentially considering if something negative does happen, how will you pay for it?” he said.